May 15th - Fly from your airport to KIX, Kansai Airport in Osaka, Japan. Usually you'll land the following day due to the time change.

 Contact Sheri Leigh below if you'd like more information.

 Reserve you seat soon!
 A $100 non-refundable deposit will be requested at that time.
-The balance will be due two months prior to the trip, by March 15th, 2023.
+The balance will be due two months prior to the trip, by March 15th, 2023, and is non-refundable after that date.

 Maximum group size is 18 and minimum is 6.
 For people age 20 and up.

-This trip is not recommended for individuals with mobility issues.
-We'll be walking a lot every day, and hopping on and off public and private transportation with our luggage.
+This trip is not recommended for individuals with mobility issues or with physical fitness limitations.
+We'll be walking a lot every day, and hopping on and off public and private transportation, sometimes with our luggage.
+Some days we'll be walking several miles, not all at once, but throughout the day.

 May is a great time to visit Japan.
 It can be warm and humid, and it may rain occasionally.
 In Gokanosho and Unzen, mountain towns, it can be cooler.